rook/rook/Documentation/edgefs-upgrade.md

 4. Edit operator.yaml to transition to a new version.
 This has to be done for each CustomResourceDefinition in the file.
 5. Create EdgeFS operator, e.g., `kubectl create -f operator.yaml`
 6. Edit cluster.yaml to transition to a new version.
 I.e. `edgefs.rook.io/v1alpha1` to `edgefs.rook.io/v1beta1`.
-7. If you using devices, edit cluster.yaml and enable devicesResurrectMode "restore".
+7. If you using devices, edit cluster.yaml and enable devicesResurrectMode "restore" and delete in-use discovery configmaps.
 This will preserve old cluster data.
 8. Create EdgeFS cluster, e.g., `kubectl create -f cluster.yaml`
 9. Login to mgr container and check system status, e.g., `efscli system status`
 10. Edit EdgeFS services CRD files to transition to a new version.
 I.e. `edgefs.rook.io/v1alpha1` to `edgefs.rook.io/v1beta1`.